finos/legend-studio/.changeset/ninety-moose-rescue.md

 '@finos/eslint-plugin-legend-studio': patch
 ---

+pr: #427
-Fix a problem with rules incorrectly scanning the protocol version due to the overly relaxed regex pattern.
+Fix a problem with rules incorrectly scanning the protocol version due to the _overly_ loose regex pattern.